Energy Ombudsman: What it does and How it helps

 - List your case chronologically

-- List any losses/costs incurred both directly and indirectly as a result of the problem i.e. overcharged direct debits, one off payments, your bank account going into the red and any associated costs with that like interest and fines.
+- List any losses/costs incurred both directly and indirectly as a result of the problem.

-You can contact the Energy Ombudsman about a complaint you have with your Electricity and Gas supplier on their UK contact number.
+You can contact the Energy Ombudsman about a complaint you have with your electricity and gas supplier on their UK contact number.
 You can find their updated contact number on their website.
 Alternatively, you may also be able to contact them via email.

-Sometimes energy suppliers don’t respond to complaints within a reasonable time frame.
-In this case you can contact the Energy Ombudsman within 8 weeks if you have still received no reply from your gas or electricity provider and the Energy Ombudsman will take up your case.
+Sometimes energy suppliers won't respond to complaints within a reasonable time frame.
+In this case, you can contact the Energy Ombudsman within 8 weeks if you have still received no reply from your gas or electricity provider, then the Energy Ombudsman could take up your case.

 In short, YES, the Energy Ombudsman is there to act impartially and reach a fair decision based on the facts it has from both consumer and supplier.
 There is no financial cost to you, the only thing you need to consider is if it’s worth your time.
-In order to take your case to the Ombudsman you will need to provide evidence to stand any chance or being successful.
+In order to take your case to the Ombudsman, you will need to provide evidence to stand any chance of being successful.
 You will be required to compile the following: